sysbio-curie/Neko/README.rst

 1. **Install `NeKo` from PyPI**:

-   First, install the main package from PyPI (pyneko for python-NeKo):
+   First, install the main package from PyPI (nekomata, do not confuse with pip install neko or pip install pyneko, those are other packages):

    .. code-block:: bash

-       pip install pyneko
+       pip install nekomata

 2. **Install External Dependencies**: